marla-t/marla-t/README.md

 - 👋 Hi, I’m @marla-tumenjargal
 - 👀 I’m interested in learning new solutions to problems.
-- 🌱 I’m currently learning java.
+- 🌱 I’m currently learning React.js & Java.
 - 💞️ I’m looking to collaborate on programming.
 - 📫 How to reach me at tumearla@gmail.com